Tronald/CoordinateSharp/README.md

   NOTE REGARDING SOLAR/LUNAR ECLIPSE PROPERTIES: The `Date` property for both the Lunar and Solar eclipse classes will only return the date of the event.
 Other properties such as `PartialEclipseBegin` will give more exact timing for event parts.

-  Certain properties will return a `0001/1/1 12:00:00` if the referenced event didn't occur.
+  Properties will return `0001/1/1 12:00:00` if the referenced event didn't occur.
 For example if a solar eclipse is not a Total or Annular eclipse, the `AorTEclipseBegin` property won't return a populated DateTime.

-  NOTE REGARDING SOLAR ECLIPSE CALCULATIONS: The formulas used take into account the locations altitude.
+  NOTE REGARDING CALCULATIONS: The formulas used take into account the locations altitude.
 Currently all calculations for eclipse timing are set with an altitude of 100 meters.
 Slight deviations in actual eclipse timing may occur based on the locations actual altitude.
-Deviations are minimal and should suffice for most applications.
+Deviations are very minimal and should suffice for most applications.

-### Eager Loading (BETA)
+### Eager Loading

 CoordinateSharp values are all eager loaded upon initialization of the Coordinate object.
 Anytime a Coordinate object property changes, everything is recalculated.
 The calculations are generally small, but you may wish to turn off eager loading if you are trying to maximize performance.
 This will allow you to specify when certain calculations take place.
-At this time you may only turn eager loading off for the celestial property.
-This feature will expand with future updates.

 ```C#
 EagerLoad eagerLoad = New EagerLoad();